-My husband supports my genealogy efforts but can’t comprehend why I seek out online 3rd, 4th & 5th cousins.
+My husband supports my genealogy efforts but does not comprehend why I seek out online 3rd, 4th & 5th cousins.
 He emphatically exclaims “They are STRANGERS!
 Didn’t your mother ever teach you about “Stranger Danger!”

 Yes, but strangers have family bibles, photos, letters and diaries!
 I have become good friends with many of these “strangers”.
-We have exchanged genealogy data to aid each other in breaking through our brick walls, while adding color to ancestor’s lives.
+We exchange information to aid each other in breaking through brick walls, while adding color to ancestors’ lives.
 Many times the stranger is not even interested in genealogy.
-I mail them a bit of their family history, hoping to pique their interest and get them looking through those old boxes stored in the attic.
+I send a bit of family history to pique their interest and get them looking through those old boxes stored in the attic.

-A highlight of 2013 was when one of my long lost “stranger” cousins, named Sam, came to visit me in New Hampshire with a suitcase full of photos, letters and scrapbooks.
-His 2nd g-grandparents and my 3rd g-grandparents were George Perry and Ann Jones of Wales and Oneida/Herkimer Counties, New York.
-This was Sam’s second visit since we met through Ancestry.com 5 or 6 years ago, soon after I posted a “mystery photo” of my g-grandmother Georgianna (Hughes) Hall with her Grandma and 4 others who I later learned were her cousins Anna Belle Palmer, Kitty Mae Palmer, Leland Spoor [cousin by marriage only] and George Spoor.
+In 2013, my long lost “stranger” cousin Sam, visited New Hampshire with a suitcase of photos, letters and scrapbooks.
+His 2nd g-grandparents and my 3rd g-grandparents were George Perry and Ann Jones of Wales who later settled in Oneida/Herkimer Counties, New York.
+This was Sam’s second visit after our meeting through Ancestry.com, when I posted a “mystery photo” of my g-grandmother Georgianna (Hughes) Hall with her Grandma Ann (Jones) Perry Evans and 4 others who I later learned were Georgianna’s cousins Anna Belle Palmer, Kitty Mae Palmer, Leland Spoor [cousin by marriage only] and George Spoor.
 A 5th cousin, born after this photo was taken, was Gilbert Spoor.

-Sam was thankful to find a photo of his grandmother Kitty Mae Palmer (who he knew as Katherine) and her grandmother Ann (Jones) Perry/Evans.
+Sam was thankful to locate a photo of his grandmother, Kitty Mae Palmer (who he knew as Katherine) with her grandmother.
 I was a genealogy “newbie” and overwhelmed with the amount of information he shared in exchange for one photo!
-He had visited Ann’s birthplace in Llanfaelog, Anglesey, Wales; had the ship manifest for Ann, her parents and siblings’ arrival in New York in 1849 on the Julia Howard and had taken photos of the family graves at Wright Settlement Cemetery in Rome, New York!
+He had visited Ann’s birthplace in Llanfaelog, Anglesey, Wales; had the ship manifest for Ann, her parents and siblings arrival in New York, in 1849, on the Julia Howard and had taken photos of the family graves at Wright Settlement Cemetery in Rome, New York!

-Sam had recently decided to “organize” a file of letters that he had inherited from his grandmother.
-When he arrived, he said something like “I have this letter that your g-grandmother Georgianna wrote to my grandmother’s sister Anna Belle just after Christmas in 1918.
-I thought you might like it since it mentions a cat and you are a crazy cat lady”.
+Sam “organized” letters he had inherited from his grandmother.
+Upon arrival, he said something like “I have a letter, that your g-grandmother Georgianna wrote to my grandmother’s sister, Anna Belle, just after Christmas, in 1918.
+I thought you might like it, since it mentions a cat, and you are a crazy cat lady”.

 What a surprise!
 My grandfather’s 14th Christmas!